-Join us November 16, from 10:00 am – 2:00 pm for a free one-day event for Aboriginal youth in grades 7-12.
+Join us November 16, from 10:00 am – 2:00 pm for a free one-day event for Aboriginal youth (both boys and girls!) in grades 7-12.
 Participants will explore science through fun hands-on activities, and discover careers in Science, Technology, Engineering, and Math (STEM) by meeting and chatting with professionals working in STEM fields.
 Lunch will be provided.

 Register online at: https://goo.gl/forms/lZYLFoqJWGszjwEe2 or contact Sally at WISEatlantic@msvu.ca

 From November 6 to 8, 2017, advocates of gender equality policy from science, innovation and development fields are invited to participate in the Gender Summit North America 2017, to be held in Montréal, Canada.
 The summit will engage individuals and communities in transformative actions on gender equity, pluralism, ethnicity, and inclusion in science and STEM, social science and health research.
 Those present will have the opportunity to engage in fruitful discussions under the overarching theme of “Pluralism, Ethnicity & Inclusion – Canadian Values in a Global Context.”
 Learn more by visiting their website.